UFResearchComputing/git-training/README.md

 ![Screenshot of create repo icon](images/git_new_repo.png)

-Let's call this repo "planets" and leave the rest of the settings with the defaults and click Create repository:
+Let's call this repo "planets" and leave the rest of the settings with the defaults and click "Create repository":

 ![Screenshot of the create repo page](images/git_new_repo_details.png)

 Note that I have my account setup for SSH keys, so I clicked the "SSH" button circled in red below.
 If you have not setup SSK keys and two-factor authentication, you can leave the HTTPS button clicked.

 ![Screen shot of the info to make a new repo](images/git_new_repo_info.png)